cisco-ce/roomos.cisco.com/doc/TechDocs/LocalAdminUser.md

 On the web interface on your laptop, tap the avatar in the top right corner and log out, then back in with your new user.

 🥳 Congratulations!
 You are now the master of your own video device.
-You should now be able to change wallpapers, configure advanced settings, add macros, user interface extensions, web applications, create external integrations etc. But remember, with great power comes great responsibility.
+You should now be able to change wallpapers, configure advanced settings, add macros, add user interface extensions, web applications, create external integrations etc. But remember, with great power comes great responsibility.

 ---